funtikar/remova/README.md

 remova
 ======

-A set of Removable USB disk based virus remover
+A set of Removable USB disk based virus remover script (Only for Windows 7 I guess)

 Foreword
 Yeah I know there's already tons of removers tool out there that does a better job in removing and disinfecting your PC but why not have fun and do your own?